 Significant variation exists in the amount and duration of early literacy activities across home environments.
-By age three, children in the lowest income families hear about 30 million fewer words than children in the highest income families.
-XIII XIII By the time low-income children enter kindergarten, they are already behind the learning curve.
-Research on NFP has shown that participation in the program can positively impact early childhood literacy, with effects lasting into grade 3.XIV
+By age three, children in the lowest income families hear about 30 million fewer words than children in the highest income families. xii xiiiBy the time low-income children enter kindergarten, they are already behind the learning curve.
+Research on NFP has shown that participation in the program can positively impact early childhood literacy, with effects lasting into third gradexiv

 One way that NFP can increase early language and literacy is by encouraging families to read to, sing songs, or tell stories to their children.
-PEI set an ambitious goal of 80 percent of families engaged in the above activities with their child 7 days a week, six months after birth (or after enrollment for programs that enroll children after birth).
-In FY2017, 52 percent of NFP children met that goal, fewer than the 80 percent target.
-PEI will continue to work with sites to improve performance on that indicator and encourage more families to engage in literacy activities with their children daily.
+PEI set an ambitious goal of 80 percent of families engaged in the above activities with their child seven days a week, six months after birth (or after enrollment for programs that enroll children after birth).
+In Fiscal Year 2018, 69 percent of NFP children met that goal, fewer than the 80 percent target, but a marked increase over Fiscal Year 2017 when only 52 percent of families engaged in language and literacy activities seven days a week.
+There was significant variation on this measure across sites with 48 percent of families engaging in activities seven days a week at one site and 85 percent engaging in activities seven days a week at another site.
+PEI will continue to work with sites to improve performance on that indicator, including facilitating peer-learning across sites, to encourage more families to engage in literacy activities with their children daily.